KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ## 2. Engaging with Texts — Ask Questions, Compare Interpretations

-**What it is:** Rather than asking "What is the summary?", ask AI to help you analyze.
+**What it is:** Rather than asking “What is the summary?”, ask AI to help you analyze.
 What themes?
 What contradictions?
 What possible readings?

 **Example:**
 ```